 Check out Mile-End

-Hike or drive up the Mont Royal Park to Beaver Lake for a panoramic view of the city.
+Hike or drive up the Mount Royal Park to Beaver Lake for a panoramic view of the city.
 If you happen to be in the area on a Sunday, head to the George-Étienne Cartier Monument and les tam-tams du Mont Royal, where you can find a spontaneous gathering of drummers and percussionists—the epitome of Montreal’s quirkiness.

 Stop by Little Italy

 From Mile-End it’s a short walk to Little Italy.
-Stop by an Italian café before heading to Jean-Talon Market, one of North America’s largest open-air farmers’ markets and a good place to grab lunch and stock up on edible souvenirs (like Quebec maple syrup).
+Stop by an Italian café before heading to Jean-Talon Market, one of North America’s largest open-air farmers’ markets and a good place to eat lunch and stock up on edible souvenirs (like Quebec maple syrup).

 Visit Space for Life